-Or maybe you’re frustrated over how there are so many options to choose from.
-You just want an ERP solution where everything’s neatly packaged for your business.
+Or maybe you’re frustrated over the many options, and you just want an ERP solution where everything’s neatly packaged for your business.
+This is where modules come into play.

 While there are many pros and cons for each ERP software type, for simplicity's sake, we list two main differentiators below: